Herbert-0820/FinalProject/README.md

   - FL_DATE = Date of the Flight
   - OP_CARRIER_FL_NUM = Flight Number

-✓ Description of how data was split into training and testing sets.
+### Description of how data was split into training and testing sets.

 - The model which used in this project is Classifier which is used to predict discrete outcomes.
 In this case , flight is delay or not .
 ARR_DELAY = Total Delay on Arrival in minutes.
 As show below, 'DELAY_STATUS  column is add to dataset which is binary data that classify this sample as belonging to class 0 (on time or early ) or class 1 (delay ).

- As chart below , Flight Delay Vs Filght On-Time
+ As chart below, Flights Delays Vs Filghts On-Time

 ![This is an image](https://github.com/Herbert-0820/FinalProject/blob/nada/image/ontime_delay.png)
 ```